nav-e/nav-e.github.io/pages/docs/ideas-page/index.md

 The highlighted components in this diagram are part of this idea.
 The GPS mock is quite simple and already exists.

+##### Further Information

+*Prerequisites*: Some experience in micro controller programming, further programming skills in Javascript/ReactJS, basic understanding of the CAN bus and how to read information from it.

+*Tools and Frameworks*: ReactJS, some micro controller.

+*Estimation of difficulty*: Average.

+*Potential mentor*: Max, Janis

 ## Range Computation

 Probably the most important information for customers buying electriv vehicles is the range of the vehicle.
 Because recharging takes longer than refueling a combustion engined vehicle, the fear of running out of energy is emergent.
 This is called range anxiety and we want to solve that problem!

 One important step towards a solution is a precise computation and visualization of the vehicles range.
 This idea is about making visualization more succinct.
 What's the use in just having a circle of a particular diameter?
-We want to show the driver a beautiful polygon
+We want to show the driver a beautiful polygon.

 <div style="text-align: center">
 <img style="width: 60%" alt="Range Computation" src="ideas_page_range.png" />
 </div>

 This range polygon was created by segmenting the search space into 32 slices and taking the most distant vertex in each segment.
 Those are connected to form the polygon.
-This quite simple method is okay for starters, but there are various problems with that:
+This quite naive method is okay for starters, but there are various problems that we want to solve:

 - Some places may be mistakenly marked as reachable, especially in mountainous areas.
 - Some places may be mistakenly marked as non-reachable, because the slicing simplifies the polygon too much.
 - The reachability decision is binary, but of of course some places can be reached with a lesser probability, for example those at the border of the polygon.
 - Actually, two polygons are interesting: We want to see which places we can reach, and we also want to see a polygon describing the places that we can reach and also return home from, which is approximately half as big.

+##### Further Information

+*Prerequisites*: Knowledge about geographic coordinates and their transformations, programming skills in Javascript/ReactJS, basic understanding of the needs of electric vehicle drivers.

+*Tools and Frameworks*: Javascript, ReactJS.

+*Estimation of difficulty*: Easy to average.

+*Potential mentor*: Fabian

 ## Routing Benchmarks